checkout/frames-ios/README.md

 Complete information will be found in the [Checkout Docs](https://docs.checkout.com/integrate/sdks/ios-sdk).

-You can find the Frames API reference [on this website](https://checkout.github.io/frames-ios/index.html).
+You can find the Frames API reference [on our Jazzy docs](https://checkout.github.io/frames-ios/index.html).